ellementul/uee-core/README.md

-Room is a member with Provider to process messages and events Member can send message if it connect to Provider or Room Member can get messages of defined type via subscribing on event in Room(or Provider)
+Room is a member with Provider to process messages and events Member can send message if it connect to Provider or Room Member can get messages of defined type via subscribing on event in Room(or Provider) Transport is a tunnel join two rooms in one via any connection

 ## Usage